API-Skeletons/doctrine-orm-graphql/just-the-basics.rst

 Just The Basics
 ===============

-The goal of this project is to get you up and running with GraphQL and Doctrine as easily as possible.

 You will need a Doctrine object manager with entities configured with appropriate associations throughout.
 Support for ad-hoc joins between entities is not supported (but you can use the EntityDefinition event